 - 2. The price of the proposed activity must be transparent, clear and credible. - ✓ TRANSPARENT: Where does the money go? (e.g. the cost structure, hardware etc.) - ✓ CLEAR: Level of details is important PSS forms - ✓ CREDIBLE: Are the cost credible to achieve the objectives of the proposed activity? - After the contract is signed by both party, ESA does not require financial reporting on the evolution of the spending. - All financial details are set in the Proposal & at negotiation.
-The Proposal and the minutes of meeting will be part of "the rules of the game" together with the Contract for the all duration of the contract. - The maximum ceiling for a proposal (4Meur) it is NOT a goal.
+The Proposal and the minutes of meeting will be part of "the rules of the game" together with the Contract for the all duration of the contract. - The financial envelope in the CfP is an earmarked budget it is NOT a goal.
 Price must be fair and reasonable for the scope of work described in the Proposal.